php-mcp/laravel/README.md

 ### Attribute-Based Discovery

-As an alternative, you can use PHP 8 attributes to mark your methods or invokable classes as MCP elements:
+As an alternative, you can use PHP 8 attributes to mark your methods or invokable classes as MCP elements.
+That way, you don't have to manually register them in the definitions file:

 ```php
 namespace App\Mcp;